Skip Navigation

 Wellstar is on the cutting edge of surgical technology.
 Robotic prostatectomy allows an experienced urologist to guide a robot and remove the prostate.
 This outpatient procedure is available at multiple Wellstar locations, shortens a patient’s time in surgery and hastens recovery.

-Wellstar North Fulton Medical Center recently upgraded to the da Vinci Single Port robot, the latest advancement in robotic surgery.
+Wellstar North Fulton Medical Center upgraded to the da Vinci Single Port robot, the latest advancement in robotic surgery.
 Beyond great precision and control of surgical movements, the da Vinci SP allows a surgeon to operate from a single port—and through one small incision—rather than four.
 Patients experience even less scarring and pain as a result.

-“It’s like a plumber carrying his tool belt into the crawl space of your home rather than cutting multiple holes in your floor to replace the pipes,” said Dr. Scott Miller, MD, a Wellstar urologist.
+“It’s like a plumber carrying his tool belt into the crawl space of your home rather than cutting multiple holes in your floor to replace the pipes,” said Dr. Scott Miller, a Wellstar urologist.
 “Surgery has gone so far beyond precision—it’s all about minimizing trauma to the surrounding healthy tissues.”

 Advanced radiation therapy technology